FME Version

 scott/tiger@//amidala:1521/orcl

 Another method for configuring an Oracle database connection involves the use of a tnsnames.ora file.
-The tnsnames.ora file could reside anywhere on the system, but for convenience it should be placed in the same directory as where the instant client was installed.
+The tnsnames.ora file could reside anywhere on the system, but for convenience, it should be placed in the same directory where the instant client was installed.
 A tnsnames.ora text file consists of a series of service definitions, which are of the form:

 <net_service_name> = (DESCRIPTION = (ADDRESS_LIST = (ADDRESS = (PROTOCOL = TCP)(HOST = <hostname>)(PORT = <1521>)) ) (CONNECT_DATA =(SERVICE_NAME=<oracle_sid>) ) )